sana-kabbani/PD_Classification/README.md

 # 🧠 Parkinson Disease Detection Using Multimodal Deep Learning

-This project focuses on the multimodal classification of Parkinson’s Disease by analyzing both **video frames** and **audio features** extracted from YouTube interviews.
+This project focuses on the multimodal classification of Parkinson’s Disease by analyzing both **image frames** and **audio features** extracted from YouTube interviews.
 Two deep learning models were developed using Early Fusion and Late Fusion strategies to detect Parkinson’s symptoms from both modalities.

 ---